 Chapter 1: 1886-1890

-An in-depth account of Argyle Football Club's formation and early years; the first of seven extraordinary chapters that tell the story of the amateur club.
+An in-depth account of Argyle Football Club's formation and early years; the first of ten extraordinary chapters that tell the story of the amateur club.

 THE ORIGIN OF ASSOCIATION FOOTBALL IN PLYMOUTH